ynaroditsky/OmniAssist/README.md

                     "attributeName": "string",          <!-- Attribute name provided by an UI request -->
                     "conditionalValue": "string",       <!-- Allow to use the attribute value as a condtion.  -->
                     "base64Encoded": "true|false",      <!-- Is the attribute value base64 encoded? -->
-                    "prefixPrompt": "string",           <!-- Prompt before an attribute value/prompt -->
+                    "prefixPrompt": "string",           <!-- Prompt before an attribute value or prompt -->
-                    "prompt": "string",                 <!-- If value of prompt is not null, it will be sent to AI instead of attirbute value sent by an UI request -->
+                    "prompt": "string",                 <!-- If value of prompt is not null, it will be sent to AI instead of the attirbute value sent by an UI request -->
-                    "postfixPrompt": "string",          <!-- Prompt after an attribute value/.prompt -->
+                    "postfixPrompt": "string",          <!-- Prompt after an attribute value or prompt -->
+                    "similarContent": {                 <!-- If not null, run the attribute value (or prompt value) through ebmeddings database and find a closest content -->
+                        "libraryId":"string",
+                        "preContentPrompt":"string"
+                    }

                 },
                 {
                     "attributeName": "string",
                     "conditionalValue": "string",
                     "base64Encoded": "true|false",
                     "prefixPrompt": "string",
                     "postfixPrompt": "string",
+                    "similarContent": {
+                        "libraryId":"string",
+                        "preContentPrompt":"string"
+                    }
                 },
                 {
                     "attributeName": "string",